-Include all assessments that fall all or part in the 2018 to 2019 collection year, including those that had started but had not finished by 31 March 2019, and those that started prior to 1 April 2018 and were completed within 2018 to 2019 collection year.
+Include all assessments that fall all or part in the 2019 to 2020 collection year, including those that had started but had not finished by 31 March 2020, and those that started prior to 1 April 2019 and were completed within 2019 to 2020 collection year.
 Please note, if a child is referred to a local authority and has been classified as in need following an assessment they should be included in the children in need census regardless of whether they are receiving youth offending or any other service.

 Within one working day of a referral being received, a decision should be made about the type of response required.
-The maximum timeframe from the assessment to conclude should be no longer than 45 working days from the point of referral.
+The maximum timeframe from the assessment to arrive at a decision on the action to be taken should be no longer than 45 working days from the point of referral.
+This should be recorded as the end date of the assessment.

 Assessments may lead to no further action, the direct provision of services, and section 47 enquiries.
 See 'Working together to safeguard children' for further information.